AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 You can also confirm that the new profile is showing up:

 1. In the Platform UI, go to **[!UICONTROL Profiles]** in the left navigation
-1. Select the **[!UICONTROL ECID]** namespace and search for your ECID value (copy it from the web developer tools network tab response)
+1. Select the **[!UICONTROL ECID]** namespace and search for your ECID value (copy it from the response in the web developer tools network tab as noted in the last exercise)
 1. The profile will will have its own id, separate from the ECID, click it to open the profile
     ![Find and open the profile](assets/websdk-platform-openProfile.png)
-1. While there may note be much in it, you should at least be able to see the pages you viewed
+1. While there may note be much in it, you should at least be able to see the pages you viewed in the **[!UICONTROL Events]** tab
     ![Profile Events](assets/websdk-platform-profileEvents.png)
     <!--![](assets/websdk-platform-confirmProfile.png)-->